harshitvasu/just-notes/modern-history/spectrum-5.md

-and the threat to Assam and the Brahmaputra Valley led to continuous friction along the ill-defined border between Bengal and Burma, in the opening decades of the 19th 128 ✫ A Brief History of Modern India century.
+and the threat to Assam and the Brahmaputra Valley led to continuous friction along the ill-defined border between Bengal and Burma, in the opening decades of the 19th

+century.
 The British expeditionary forces occupied Rangoon in May 1824 and reached within 72 km of the capital at Ava.
 Peace was established in 1826 with the Treaty of Yandabo,